 When to use Service-objects?

-An article, posted 7 months ago filed in ruby, rails, ruby on rails, service, architecture & when to use.
+An article, posted more than one year ago filed in ruby, rails, ruby on rails, service, architecture & when to use.

 Never.